Market in the Park-et: How Signups Work

 What is “the limit”?
 We want the balance of categories at the market to roughly reflect the balance of people on this email list.
 So for instance, since this list is about 40% vintage clothing vendors, we would aim to have 40% of a market be vintage clothing vendors.

-I go to great pains to avoid having to intervene on the “first come first serve” nature of this and luckily I have not had to do much.
-I am just trying to avoid a situation where there are 140 clothing vendors and nothing else.
+I go to great pains to avoid having to intervene on the “first come first serve” nature of this signup process and to keep things as fair as possible.
+But we also have to make sure we avoid a situation where there are 140 clothing vendors and nothing else (for instance).
 The end experience for the customer is important.

 I will send an acceptance email to those who were able to secure a spot.